-Griffith was educated at Oswestry Grammar School and joined the Navy in 1743 aboard the Duke 90, commanded by his kinsman Thomas Trevor, which vessel was employed as the flagship of Vice-Admiral Sir Charles Hardy in the Channel.
+Griffith was educated at Oswestry Grammar School and joined the Navy in 1743 aboard the Duke 90 commanded by his kinsman Thomas Trevor, which vessel was employed as the flagship of Vice-Admiral Sir Charles Hardy in the Channel.

-He was commissioned lieutenant on 7 May 1755, and for the next few years served aboard the Eagle 60, Captains Joseph Hamar, and Hugh Palliser and the Royal George 100, Captains Piercy Brett, Alexander Hood, Richard Dorrill and John Campbell, flying the flags successively of Admiral Lord Anson and Admiral Sir Edward Hawke during 1758-9.
+He was commissioned lieutenant on 7 May 1755 and for the next few years served aboard the Eagle 60, Captains Joseph Hamar, and Hugh Palliser, and the Royal George 100, Captains Piercy Brett, Alexander Hood, Richard Dorrill and John Campbell, flying the flags successively of Admiral Lord Anson and Admiral Sir Edward Hawke during 1758-9.

-In March 1777 the Nonsuch sailed with a convoy to join Vice-Admiral Lord Howe’s fleet off North America, arriving at New York two months later, and in July he became the senior officer and commodore at Rhode Island following Rear-Admiral Sir Peter Parker’s departure for Jamaica.
-During the Philadelphia campaign of 25 August – 27 November 1777 he commanded the rear of Lord Howe’s fleet in the Chesapeake, and in the following year, during the early part of which Captain Samuel Reeve commanded the Nonsuch under his orders, he took part in the defence of Sandy Hook in July, and the action off Rhode Island in August.
+In March 1777 the Nonsuch sailed with a convoy to join Vice-Admiral Lord Howe’s fleet in North America, arriving at New York on 25 May.
+During the Philadelphia campaign of August -November Griffith commanded the rear of Lord Howe’s fleet in the Chesapeake, and in January 1778 he became the senior officer and commodore at Rhode Island following Rear-Admiral Sir Peter Parker’s departure for Jamaica.
+During the early part of the year Captain Samuel Reeve commanded the Nonsuch under his orders, and he later took part in the defence of New York in July, and the operations off Rhode Island in August.

-Captain Griffith transferred to the Conqueror 74 in August, but on 18 December 1779 was killed in the last moments of a smart but trivial action with elements of the French fleet commanded by Rear-Admiral La Motte-Picquet in Fort Royal Bay.
+Captain Griffith transferred to the Conqueror 74 in August 1779, but on 18 December was killed in the dying moments of a smart but trivial action with elements of the French fleet commanded by Rear-Admiral La Motte-Picquet in Fort Royal Bay.

-He married Mary Davies, the widow of the Duke of Portland’s second son, Colonel Lord George Bentinck MP, on 24 June 1759, which somewhat astonishingly was just three months after that gentleman’s death.
+He married Mary Davies, the widow of the Duke of Portland’s second son, Colonel Lord George Bentinck M.P., on 24 June 1759, which somewhat astonishingly was just three months after that gentleman’s death.
 Griffith had no issue from this marriage, nor did his wife from her first marriage.
 Mary Davies appears to have been a common woman about town who was taken in and eventually married by Bentinck, but was never accepted by his immensely wealthy and powerful family.

 An esteemed and well-respected officer, Sir Peter Parker was moved to comment of Griffith that the ‘service could not have lost a better man or officer’.